-A banjo, a guitar, and a set of drums.
+In the age of americana, former folk musicians are bartering acoustic guitars for amplifiers.
+In the midst of the crowd, you will find DRISKILL with a banjo, guitar, and set of drums.
 Once upon a time, this was merely a solo act from Ethan Driskill.
 Imagine a banjo, guitar, and kick drum all attached to one man.
 Oh, how lonely!
-Fortunately, in 2015, JD Williamson came to the rescue with an acoustic and electric guitar both strapped to his back.
+Fortunately, in 2015, JD Williamson came to the rescue with both an acoustic and electric guitar strapped to his back.
 The duo consistently played the state of North Carolina, recorded 14 songs in an attic, and released the songs in 2016 as an album called “Country Blues.”
 The popularity of the duo compelled the masses to their performances and nearly burned Wilmington to the ground.